 Blood cells are made in the bone marrow.
 The bone marrow is the soft, spongy part inside bones.
 New blood cells are made daily.
 They help replace the cells that die naturally or that are lost from your body through injury or illness.

 There are 3 types of blood cells: red blood cells (RBCs), white blood cells (WBCs), and platelets.
-RBCs contain a protein called hemoglobin, which allows them to carry oxygen throughout the body.
+RBCs contain a protein called hemoglobin.
+This protein allows them to carry oxygen to all parts of the body.
 WBCs help fight infections and illnesses.
 Platelets help with the clotting process to control bleeding from cuts or bruises.
 Each type of blood cell is needed to maintain overall health.
+In aplastic anemia all 3 types of cells are low.

 Some children have no symptoms.
 If symptoms are present, they may include: